rimoza/workshop_1/README.md

 ## How to Review This Solution

-1. Start with the PDF documents for our model specifications
+1. Start with the PDF document for our model specifications
 2. Review the diagrams for visual understanding
 3. Examine our experimental results and analysis
 5. Suggest improvements or alternative approaches